 This cloud-based tool allows you to compare your own pages against the top ranking pages for any keyword and provides and easy to read format to find out where your page needs to improve.

 It also offers a content editor feature that will helps enable you to write better optimized content based on factors that the top ranking pages are using.

 Surfer Keyword Analyzer Overview

-After the analysis is done you will be taking to the analysis screen where you will find the following to review.
+Once the Surfer analysis is done you will be taken to the analysis screen where you will find the following to review.

 Left Area Features

 Search visibility shows an estimated number of keywords and traffic that the top pages have and you can select whether to show site wide or just for a specific URL.
 This is still in beta at the time of this writing and while it may be a “guide” based on analysis compared with other tools it is not truly accurate.